DaveSkender/Stock.Indicators/docs/_indicators/UlcerIndex.md

 # {{ page.title }}

 Created by Peter Martin, the [Ulcer Index](https://en.wikipedia.org/wiki/Ulcer_index) is a measure of downside price volatility over a lookback window.
+Often called the "heart attack" score, it measures the amount of pain seen from drawdowns in financial market prices and portfolio value.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/232 "Community discussion about this indicator")

 ![image]({{site.baseurl}}{{page.image}})